 B. Have you had replacement windows, doors, patio doors or double glazing installed in your property?
-Yes If you have answered yes, please answer the three qu uestions below: (i) Were the replacements the same shape and type as the ones you replaced?
+Yes If you have answered yes, please answer the three q uestions below: (i) Were the replacements the same shape and type as the ones you replaced?
 Yes (ii) Did this work involve any changes to the window or door openings?
-No (iii) Please describe the changes made to the windows doors, or patio doors (with approximate dates when the work was completed): New internal doors 2024
+No (iii) Please describe the changes made to the windows doors, or patio doors (with approximate dates when the work was completed): Exterior Kitchen Door and 1 Window replaced in upstairs bedroom